 1. Listen to Your Body

 Your body speaks to you, even if you don’t take time to listen.
-When it comes to achieving a higher mileage, though, you should be all ears.
+When it comes to achieving a higher mileage, you should be all ears.

-Find the balance between exertion and recovery when working toward a mileage increase.
+Find balance between exertion and recovery when working toward a mileage increase.
 You can easily boost your mileage by 15 to 20% one week, only to discover that your base mileage feels challenging the next.